Spatio-temporal modeling of urban extreme rainfall events at high resolution: Introduction

+Beyond marginals, realistic simulations require modeling spatio-temporal dependence.
+Extreme dependence is often described using asymptotic models such as max-stable or Pareto processes (\cite{davison2012statistical, ferreira2014generalized}).
+Max-stable models are often difficult to interpret and simulate, especially in high dimension. (\cite{davison2013geostatistics}).
+We instead rely on the Brown–Resnick $r$-Pareto process (\cite{de_fondeville_high-dimensional_2018, HandbookExtremesCh16}), a limiting model for threshold exceedances of stochastic processes.
+This model has dependence structure parametrized as the max-stable Brown-Resnick process while offering greater flexibility and improved computational efficiency.

+In the present work, we propose a framework for simulating high-resolution extreme rainfall fields.
+Marginals are modeled with EGPD (\cite{naveau_modeling_2016}).
+In contrast to recent high-resolution stochastic precipitation models, our approach focuses on reproducing the spatio-temporal dependence of extremes.
+This is achieved by estimating variogram parameters using a composite likelihood based on joint exceedances from identified extreme episodes.
+A key contribution is the explicit inclusion of event-specific advection in the dependence structure through a non-separable spatio-temporal variogram.
+Similar ideas have been explored for max-stable processes using wind information at coarser scales (\cite{huser2014space}).
+Here, we adopt an $r$-Pareto framework and focus on threshold exceedances in high-resolution urban rainfall data.

+The framework allows the simulation of realistic, moving extreme rainfall fields over a given spatial domain.
+We apply the proposed methodology to rainfall simulation on a grid covering the OMSEV network in the Montpellier area.

-This paper is organized as follows. \autoref{sec:firstsection} presents the data used in this study, together with related work and the methodological background for the proposed stochastic precipitation generator. \autoref{sec:model} introduces the complete statistical model for extreme rainfall, combining an EGPD for the marginal distributions with the $r$-Pareto process to capture spatio-temporal dependence.
-Estimation procedures for the model parameters are detailed in \autoref{sec:inference}, including the incorporation of advection effects. \autoref{sec:application} applies the proposed framework to the OMSEV rainfall data to estimate the model parameters. \autoref{sec:swg_application} presents the simulations of extreme rainfall fields based on the fitted model over the OMSEV network, evaluates its performance in reproducing the spatio-temporal structure of extreme rainfall events.
-Finally, \autoref{sec:discussion} concludes the paper with a discussion of the results and potential future research directions.
+This paper is organized as follows.
+Section \ref{sec:datapres} presents the data used in this study for the proposed stochastic precipitation generator.
+Section \ref{sec:model} introduces the complete statistical model for extreme rainfall, combining an EGPD for the marginal distributions with the $r$-Pareto process to capture spatio-temporal dependence.
+Estimation procedures for the model parameters are detailed in Section \ref{sec:inference}, including the incorporation of advection effects.
+Section \ref{sec:application} applies the proposed framework to the OMSEV rainfall data to estimate the model parameters.
+Section \ref{sec:swg_application} presents the simulations of extreme rainfall fields based on the fitted model over the OMSEV network and evaluates its performance in reproducing the spatio-temporal structure of extreme rainfall events.
+Finally, Section \ref{sec:discussion} concludes the paper with a discussion of the results and potential future research directions.